 As a result, Development is a lot more expensive and takes significantly longer.
 However, there are things you can do with the development tools that you just can't accomplish with the automation tools.
 So each of these has its place.

 Salesforce provides a built-in tool for preventing duplicates from being created.
 It's a pretty good tool, but not perfect.
 But its biggest limitation is that it's no help in identifying or eliminating existing duplicates in your organization.

 Fortunately there are several good options available in the AppExchange for this purpose.
 However, they do carry a price tag.

-A View is a filtered list of Salesforce records of a specific object.
-Typically, you use a View to “work” your Leads or Contacts.
-As conditions in a Salesforce record change, it can drop onto or off of a given View.
+A List View is a filtered list of Salesforce records of a specific object.
+Typically, you use a List View to “work” your Leads, Contacts, and/or Opportunities.
+As conditions in a Salesforce record change, it can drop onto or off of a given List View.

 In a regular App, you see a list of menu items across the top of the screen that represent the various objects included in that App.

 In a Console App, the objects are stacked in the first tab (which functions as a dropdown control), and the remaining tabs across the screen represent individual records.
 This means that you can switch from one record to another without losing anything you were working on.

 So, for example, if you’re working on the Smith Account and receive a call from John Jones, you can bring up his record without having to close the Smith Account record.
 Once you’re done with the John Jones record, you can return to the Smith Account record without missing a step.
 This can bring a dramatic improvement in your productivity.